LB

 Lowell Bergman

 Lowell Bergman is an American journalist, television producer, and professor of journalism.
-In a career spanning nearly five decades, Bergman worked as a producer, a reporter, and then the director of investigative reporting at ABC News and as a producer for CBS's 60 Minutes, leaving in 1998 as the senior producer of investigations for CBS News.
-He was also the founder of the investigative reporting program at the Graduate School of Journalism at UC Berkeley and, for 28 years, taught there as a professor.
+During a career spanning nearly five decades, Bergman worked as a producer, reporter, and director of investigative reporting at ABC News and as a producer for CBS’s 60 Minutes, where he left in 1998 as the senior producer of investigations for CBS News.
+He founded the investigative reporting program at the Graduate School of Journalism at UC Berkeley and taught there as a professor for 28 years.
 He was also a producer and correspondent for the PBS documentary series Frontline.
-In 2019, Bergman retired.
-The story of his investigation into the tobacco industry was chronicled in Michael Mann’s The Insider, which was nominated for seven Academy Awards.
-Bergman was portrayed by Al Pacino.
+Bergman retired in 2019.
+Bergman's investigation into the tobacco industry was depicted in Michael Mann’s The Insider, which was nominated for seven Academy Awards and featured Al Pacino as Bergman.
 From 1999 to 2008, Bergman was an investigative correspondent for The New York Times.
-He forged a partnership between the Times and PBS's Frontline in 1999, creating collaborative investigative projects using broadcast, print, and the Web.
-Bergman has received honors for both print and broadcasting, including the Pulitzer Prize for Public Service, awarded to The New York Times in 2004 for "A Dangerous Business", which detailed a record of worker safety violations coupled with the systematic violations of environmental laws in the cast-iron sewer and water pipe industry.
-The recipient of numerous Emmys, Bergman has also been honored with six Alfred I. duPont-Columbia University Silver and Golden Baton awards, three Peabodys, two Harvard Goldsmith Awards for Investigative Reporting, a Polk Award, the RFK Grand Prize, a Sidney Hillman Award for Labor Reporting, a Bart Richards Award for Media Criticism, the National Press Club’s Arthur Rowse Award for Press Criticism, a Mirror Award from the S.I.
+In 1999, he formed a partnership between the Times and PBS’s Frontline, leading to collaborative investigative projects across broadcast, print, and web platforms.
+Bergman's work has been recognized with honors in both print and broadcasting, including the Pulitzer Prize for Public Service, awarded to The New York Times in 2004 for “A Dangerous Business,” an investigation into worker safety violations and environmental law violations in the cast-iron sewer and water pipe industry.
+Bergman has received numerous Emmys, six Alfred I. duPont-Columbia University Silver and Golden awards Silver and Golden Baton awards, three Peabodys, two Harvard Goldsmith Awards for Investigative Reporting, a George Polk Award, the RFK Grand Prize, a Sidney Hillman Award for Labor Reporting, a Bart Richards Award for Media Criticism, the National Press Club’s Arthur Rowse Award for Press Criticism, a Mirror Award from the S.I.
 Newhouse School of Public Communications at Syracuse University, and the James Madison Freedom of Information Award for Career Achievement from the Society of Professional Journalists.
-Bergman was named one of the 30 most notable investigative reporters in the United States, according to Christopher H. Sterling’s six-volume Encyclopedia of Journalism.
-Through the non-profit production company Investigative Studios, he has continued to work on documentaries and documentary series, serving as co-executive producer with Brian Knappenberger on Netflix's The Trials of Gabriel Fernandez and as executive producer and reporter on Agents of Chaos, a co-production with Alex Gibney's Jigsaw Productions.
+Through the non-profit production company Investigative Studios, he has continued to work on documentaries and documentary series, serving as co-executive producer with Brian Knappenberger on Netflix’s The Trials of Gabriel Fernandez and as executive producer and reporter on Agents of Chaos, a co-production with Alex Gibney’s Jigsaw Productions.

 WIKIPEDIA